Xiddoc/StickerMakerDesktop/README.md

 # StickerMakerDesktop

-A desktop sticker maker for... a specific chatting app!
-Legality of specifying the app name is questionable...
+A desktop sticker maker with a GUI for WhatsApp.

 ## Installation